Jeff-Russ/ror-guides/rails-understand.md

 The long version shows us that Rails is matching the string in the url to another string which represents the controller action pair and does this for GET requests.
 The two strings do not need to be exactly the same but when they are, the shorthand is available.

-__Default Route__
+### Default Route

 The Simple route handles a single, explicitly defined string url but often we want to target a number of requests without naming them all individually.

-Such is the case with Default Routes.
+When all of these actions are dedicated to HTTP `GET` requests (they all are meant to "ask for" a view in the form of an HTML reply) you have a case for using Rails "Default Routes".
 A default route follows the form:

 > :controller/:action/:id